NEXUS: A Search for Nuclear Variability with the First Two JWST NIRCam Epochs: Variability Measurements

 \subsection{Difference Imaging with SFFT}

 Next, we perform image subtraction between the two NEXUS epochs with SFFT.
 We generally follow the same procedure described in \citet{HuWang2024a}, and include a few necessary updates.
 For more information on the implementation and testing of SFFT, see \citet{HuEtAl2022a} and \citet{HuWang2024a}.
 Firstly, we subtract a constant sky value for each epoch.
-We use \texttt{NoiseChisel} \citep{noisechisel} to obtain a mask of the background, and the SFFT code to obtain the sky value.
-We then perform cross-convolution between the two sky-subtracted epochs, convolving the Wide Epoch mosaic with the Deep Epoch's PSF, and vice-versa.
+We use \texttt{NoiseChisel} \citep{noisechisel} to obtain a mask of the background and the SFFT code to obtain the sky value.
+We then perform cross-convolution between the two sky-subtracted epochs, convolving the Wide Epoch mosaic with the Deep Epoch's PSF and vice versa.
 Following \citet{HuWang2024a}, we use the \texttt{STPSF} \citep{webbpsf} tool to obtain an approximate PSF for each band, then use \texttt{SWarp} \citep{SWarp} to rotate each PSF to the same orientation as the mosaic in each epoch.
+While using an empirical PSF would be more accurate for matching the two images, SFFT only requires a rough alignment to guide it toward a well-behaved solution.
+In many cases, using an empirical PSF will cause overfitting or artifacts.
 SFFT is fairly computationally expensive, especially with the limited amount of memory native to state-of-the-art GPUs.
-For this reason, we split the sky-subtracted mosaics into 900$\times$900 pixel cutouts across the whole image, the same image size as used in \citet{HuWang2024a}.
+For this reason, we split the sky-subtracted mosaics into 900$\times$900 pixel cutouts across the whole image -- the same image size as used in \citet{HuWang2024a}.
 Similarly, we split up the cross-convolved images and error maps.